Health Food Radar

 Line a 12-cup muffin pan with cupcake liners (or grease with butter or PAM spray)

-1. In a small bowl, whisk together the flour, whole wheat flour, spices and salt.
+1. In a medium bowl, whisk together the flour, whole wheat flour, spices and salt.
 Set aside.

 3. Add the two eggs and vanilla.
 Stir to incorporate.